-The Israel-Hamas conflict began on October 7, 2023, and, although it has escalated, it is still early days and the effects if any are not known at this time.
+The Israel-Hamas conflict began on October 7, 2023, and escalated.
+Although current conditions have changed, the conflict is not yet resolved.

 The conflicts could affect the economies and securities markets of countries in ways that cannot necessarily be foreseen at the present time.
 These events could also exacerbate other pre-existing political, social and economic risks.
 Such events could also cause substantial market volatility, exchange trading suspensions and closures and affect the Company's performance, the price of its securities and its ability to successfully raise capital at reasonable rates or at all.
 As a result, the market price of the Company's common shares may decline even if the Company's operating results, underlying asset values or prospects have not changed.